msalibian/STAT406/Lecture22/README.md

 ![](README_files/figure-markdown_github/digits.p3-1.png)

-We now find the projected points closest to each of the 5 x 5 = 25 points in the grid
+We now find the points in our data set (images) with projections closest to each of the 5 x 5 = 25 points in the grid (note that these distances between points in the principal-subspace, which is in the 256 dimensional space) can be computed in terms of their coordinates on the principal-basis only (which are 2-dimensional points):

 ``` r
 vs <- cbind(v1, v2)